 That said, research on possible drug interactions with curcumin is limited and doesn’t provide enough evidence to say with certainty whether taking curcumin supplements interacts with other medications you may be taking.

-If you are taking other medications, consult your physician or another qualified health professional before taking curcumin supplements.
+If you are taking other medications, talk with a healthcare professional before taking curcumin supplements.

 There are no official recommendations for the intake of turmeric, and the maximum tolerable intake level has not been identified.